carlosascari/reco/README.md

 orange:ORANGE YOU GLAD?
 lemon:EAT SOME LEMON PIE
 ```
+You may use the `-v` option to see progress.

 You may use the `--rfc` option to scope labels to a supplier.